Reebok: United States

 Reebok shoes were featured as product placement advertising on the Nickelodeon game show Double Dare in the 1980s.
+Reebok product placement was used for a gag in the Super Mario Bros. live-action film, where the soles of a Bob-omb's feet are printed with the brand logo.

 Reebok signed Venus Williams after she won singles titles at Wimbledon and the 2000 Summer Olympics.
 From 2002 to 2012, the company held the exclusive rights to manufacture and market both authentic and replica uniform jerseys, sideline clothing and caps, and onfield football footwear (marketed as NFL Equipment) of the teams of the National Football League (NFL).
 It hired filmmaker Errol Morris to produce a series of 30-second commercials that aired during the 2006 NFL season.

 In 2004, Reebok signed a four-year deal as the official shoe supplier to Major League Baseball (MLB).
 It became the exclusive apparel outfitter for the 29 teams in the NBA, and 16 WNBA teams for ten years beginning in the 2004–2005 season.
 The deal also added the Reebok vector logo to the 2004 U.S. Olympic basketball team's uniforms.

 Reebok held the rights to produce the on-ice Edge Uniform System, performance clothing and training footwear of the National Hockey League (NHL) in a 10-year agreement from 2007 to 2017.

 On December 2, 2014, the Ultimate Fighting Championship (UFC) announced a six-year deal with Reebok, which began in July 2015.

-In July 2018, Reebok Boston Track Club announced to be led by coach Chris Fox from Syracuse University.
+In July 2018, Reebok Boston Track Club announced it would be led by coach Chris Fox from Syracuse University.

 Oceania

 In 2005, Reebok also signed an exclusive agreement to design and supply all eight team home and away strips for the new Australian A-League competition.
 Although not an expensive deal, this partnership paid dividends for Reebok, due to the growing popularity of football and the league in the area.
 An estimated 125,000 A-League jerseys were sold in Australia, a record for a single league's sales in a year for a sports manufacturer.
 Reebok's agreement ended at the finish of the 2010–11 season.
-On 29 September 2022, they announced a partnership with the National Basketball League (NBL) as the official footwear partner for the 2022–23 season.
+On 29 September 2022, it announced a partnership with the National Basketball League (NBL) as the official footwear partner for the 2022–23 season.

 South America

-Reebok was the uniform provider for Brazilian clubs Cruzeiro, Vasco, Internacional and São Paulo FC; Argentinian club San Martín de Los Andes; Paraguayan club General Díaz and Uruguayan club Peñarol.
-In November 2022, the company announced its return to the football stage, signing a new deal with Botafogo.
+Reebok was the uniform provider for Brazilian clubs Cruzeiro, Vasco, International and São Paulo FC; Argentine club Banfield; Paraguayan club General Díaz, and Uruguayan club Peñarol.
+Reebok also sponsored several national teams such as Argentina, Chile, Colombia, and Paraguay.

+In November 2022, the company announced its return to the football stage, signing a new deal with Brazilian club Botafogo.
+In January 2025, Chilean club Unión Española announced a new deal with Reebok.